mattearly/dmpower/README.md

 ![DMPOWER SDL MAIN SCREEN](screenshot.png)

-ALL THE PROGRAM FUNCTIONS CURRENT RUN IN TERMINAL - THIS INTERFACE REWORK ISN'T DONE YET AND WILL BE COMPLETED ASAP BUT AT MY CONVIENCE.
+ALL THE PROGRAM FUNCTIONS CURRENTLY RUN IN TERMINAL (USE THE MASTER BRANCH VERSION) - THIS INTERFACE REWORK ISN'T DONE YET AND WILL BE COMPLETED ASAP BUT AT MY CONVIENCE.
 I R BUSY.

 #### About DMPOWER
 My original plan was to make a complete program that can keep your tabletop D&D game going and going with very little downtime and prep. _The program I've always wanted but could never find._